 In the spring of 2012, the George D. and Margo Behrakis Gallery (gallery 207) in the Behrakis Wing welcomed a 13-foot marble sculpture of the goddess Juno.
 Due to its enormous size, the sculpture was airlifted into the gallery through an opening made in the roof.
-Over the next several months, conservators will treat the sculpture in situ, giving visitors the chance to observe activities which normally take place behind the scenes.
-Check back often (updates posted below) to learn how the sculpture was moved into the building and how treatment is progressing.
+Over the next several months, conservators treated the sculpture in situ, giving visitors a rare chance to observe activities which normally take place behind the scenes.
+See the updates posted below to learn how the sculpture was moved into the building and how treatment progressed.

 The colossal Roman sculpture, recognizable as Juno by her diadem, drapery, and facial features, was acquired for the Museum in 2011 by anonymous donors.
 Dating to the Trajanic or Hadrianic Period (early second century A.D.), it is the largest Classical marble statue in North America.